U.S. Supreme Court to Hear Patent Troll Case that could end venue selection in Eastern Texas Courts

 The Supreme Court ruling, in this case, could represent a landmark decision in venue selection reform, affecting patent infringement cases nationwide.
 For example, many companies who file suits in East Texas may no longer qualify to do so under the proposed interpretation of the 2011 federal law.

 Facing a Patent Troll?
 We Can Help

-If you have become the target of patent infringement litigation, Hendershot, Cannon & Hisey, P.C. can help you understand your legal options.
+If you have become the target of patent infringement litigation, Hendershot, Cowart & Hisey, P.C. can help you understand your legal options.
 Our Houston business litigation lawyers have a proven record of success defending honest businesses against patent trolls.
 If you want to learn how to beat a patent troll and win your case, contact our legal team, led by founding attorney Simon "Trey" Hendershot.